bigfix/developer.bigfix.com/site/reference/types/fileset-version-record.md

 # fix_part of &lt;fileset version record&gt; : integer

-Returns the fourth component from a fileset version in the format &amp;quot;ver.rel.mod.(fix)&amp;quot;.
+Returns the fourth component from a fileset version in the format "ver.rel.mod.(fix)".

 # maximum of &lt;fileset version record&gt; : fileset version record